 Job Placement for Coding Bootcamp Grads

 The best bootcamps make sure students are equipped with the knowledge they need in the job search.
 More hiring managers are taking bootcamp graduates seriously.
-Even companies like Google, Amazon, and Spotify are looking to bootcamps for good candidates.
+Even companies like Google, Amazon, and Spotify are looking to bootcamps for quality tech talent.

 A survey by Course Report found that 80% of coding bootcamp graduates surveyed were employed in jobs using skills they learned in bootcamps.
 Of those surveyed, there was an average salary lift of 51%.